gregoryv/tt/README.md

 it's main purpose is to provide capabilities for others to write their own clients depending on their situation.

+*NOTE! this module is still not ready for public use.
+I'm experimenting with the design, so major changes will occur.*

 This package uses the sibling package [gregoryv/mq](https://github.com/gregoryv/mq) for encoding control packets on the wire.